 so, day two at london fashion week.

-seriously, i don’t know how fashion peeps do this, all the running between shows, no time to eat let alone type up reports of shows for any immediate consumption. i can see why twittering at fashion week had really taken off, allowing you to distill your thoughts on runway shows into easy-to-digest 140-character tidbits, with the addition of a grainy twit-pic uploads to illustrate your point.
+seriously, i don’t know how fashion peeps do this, all the running between shows, no time to eat let alone type up reports of shows for any immediate consumption. i can see why twittering at fashion week had really taken off, allowing you to distil your thoughts on runway shows into easy-to-digest 140-character titbits, with the addition of a grainy twit-pic uploads to illustrate your point.

 talking of grainy pics, i’d like to point out yet again that the photographs included in this post are my own, taken from 2/3+ rows back from the catwalk and are naturally grainy, wonky-angled, highly-saturated… put it this way, i’m not going to be winning any fashion photographer of the year awards any time soon.